KTH/devops-course/contributions/tutorial/mhud-rezkalla/README.md

 ### Description

-We will make a tutorial about how to implement VSTS.
+We will make a tutorial about how to use VSTS in Microsoft DevOps.